labseven/SoftDes-Final-Project/README.md

 Corn Racer is, at its lowest level, a car simulator game.
 There are two choices of gameplay.
 You can choose to either draw a track and drive around the track manually or have the car drive around autonomously.
 For autonomous drive, you can choose to watch the car drive around a pre-driven track or can draw a track and watch the car learn how to drive around it.

 ## Getting Started
 In order to run this program you must have Python3 installed on your computer.
-Along with Python3 you need a a few dependancies...
+Along with Python3 you need a a few dependencies...

 ```
 pygame: $ sudo apt-get build-dep python-pygame